oneapi-src/oneDNN/tests/benchdnn/doc/driver_reorder.md

             default format of the skipped tensor will be used.
 As long as `--strides` and `--tag` options refer to different tensors, they can be specified together.
- - `--attr-scales=STRING` -- per argument scales primitive attribute.
-No
-            scales are set by default.
-Refer to [attributes](knobs_attr.md) for details.
- - `--attr-zero-points=STRING` -- zero points primitive attribute.
-No zero
-            points are set by default.
-Refer to [attributes](knobs_attr.md) for details.
- - `--attr-post-ops=STRING` -- post operation primitive attribute.
-No post
-            operations are set by default.
-Refer to [attributes](knobs_attr.md) for details.
  - `--oflag=FLAG:MASK[+...]` -- memory descriptor extra field specifier.
 By
             default `FLAG` is empty and `MASK` is `0`.
 Possible `FLAG` values
             are: